MPAS-Dev/compass/docs/developers_guide/organization.rst

 Typically, a step that runs the MPAS model will include one or more calls to :py:meth:`compass.Step.add_namelist_file()` within the :ref:`dev_step_init` or :ref:`dev_step_setup` method.
-Calling this method simply adds the file to a list that will be parsed if an when the step gets set up.
+Calling this method simply adds the file to a list that will be parsed if and when the step gets set up.
 (This way, it is safe to add namelist files to a step in init even if that test case will never get set up or run.)